Marcus-Software/ms_map_utils/README.md

 - `reduce` iterate all items in `Map` for reduce to a unique value returned from callback `ReduceFunction`.
 - `removeKeys` remove all entries that contains a key in list.
 - `removeKeysExcept` remove all entries that NOT contains a key in list.
+- `putIfAbsentAsync` put a item if absent or return existent value async.

 ## Usage